By: Habiba Cooper Diallo

 Dabola is a Prefecture in north-eastern Guinea, near the Malian border.
 It’s part of the region known as Haute-Guinee, and consists of a melange of ethnic groups, primarily Mandingo and Fulani peoples.

 In the last week of my stay in Dabola, a cousin of mine who was completing a summer residency for medical school at the Hopital Prefectoral de Dabola invited me to accompany him to the hospital.
 I visited twice.
 On my first day, I shadowed the doctors and some of the trainees, observing patient check-ups, ward visits etc. I later went to the maternity ward—my ward of preference :) —where I encountered a young woman in the process of giving birth.
-She was having, to say the least, a difficult time in labour.
+She was having, to say the least, a difficult labour.